 Will Any of the Original Lord of the Rings Characters Return?

-You may be disappointed if you’re hoping for cameos from some of your favorite LOTR heroes.
+You may be disappointed if you’re hoping for cameos from some of your favorite LOTR actors.
 This prequel series takes place thousands of years before characters like Bilbo Baggins, Frodo, Gandalf, Aragorn or Boromir walked Middle-earth.
+However, younger versions of some beloved elves are important characters in the new series.

-However, since elves are immortal in this world, Galadriel does indeed return.
+Since elves are immortal in this world, Galadriel does indeed return.
 Half-elf Elrond is also back.
 Meanwhile, some characters, like High King Gil-galad, who were mentioned in Tolkein’s original tales, have been brought to life for this series.
+Galadriel was played by Cate Blancett in the original films, but the young version of the character is being played by newcomer Morfydd Clark, a Swedish and Welsh actress.

 Who Stars in The Rings of Power?